oyasovsky/online-cv-game/data/olga_docs/product_stories.md

 **The Solution**: I built this entire interactive CV site in just a couple of hours using what I call "vibe coding" - the art of quickly building prototypes and MVPs to test ideas and learn new technologies.
 No over-engineering, no perfect architecture, just building something that works and demonstrates the concept.

-**The Tech Stack**: Next.js, OpenAI's API for the AI assistant, ChromaDB for vector search, and modern CSS with glass morphism effects.
-The site features a RAG-powered AI assistant (OlgaGPT) that can answer questions about my experience using semantic search across my knowledge base.
+**The Tech Stack**: Next.js, OpenAI's API for the AI assistant, Firebase Vector Search for semantic retrieval, and modern CSS with glass morphism effects.
+The site features a RAG-powered AI assistant (OlgaGPT) that can answer questions about my experience using semantic search across my knowledge base stored in Firebase.

 **The Result**: A fully functional interactive CV that demonstrates my ability to stay hands-on with technology, rapidly prototype ideas, and ship working code quickly.
 It's a perfect example of how I practice what I preach about experimentation and learning.